tronprotocol/documentation/English_Documentation/TRON_Protocol/Mechanism_Introduction.md

 ### Freeze/unfreeze mechanism

 Once balance is frozen, users will received a proportionate amount of Tron Power (TP) and Entropy.
-The Tron Power is your votes and Entropies used in transactions.
+Tron Power (TP) represents voting power whereas Entropy is used to pay for transactions.
 Their usage and means of calculation will be introduced in following sections.

 Frozen asset are held in your frozen account and cannot be used for trading.